Representability of cohomology of finite flat abelian group schemes: Introduction

 \section{Introduction}

-\begin{pg} The results of this article have their origins in an attempt to understand the properties of the flat cohomology sheaves $R^if_*\mmu _{p}$ for a proper smooth morphism $f:X\rightarrow S$ with geometrically connected fibers in positive characteristic $p$.
-Here, $R^if_*\mmu_p$ denotes the $i$th higher direct image of the pushforward $f_*$ from the big flat (fppf) site of $X$ to that of $S$, which may be realized as the fppf sheafification of the functor on $S$ schemes given by
+\begin{pg} The results of this article have their origins in an attempt to understand the properties of the flat cohomology sheaves $\R^nf_*\bmu_p$ for a prime $p$ and a smooth proper morphism $f\colon X\rightarrow S$ with geometrically connected fibers.
+Here, $\R^nf_*\bmu_p$ denotes the $n$th higher direct image of the pushforward $f_*$ from the fppf site of $X$ to that of $S$, which may be realized as the fppf sheafification of the functor on $S$-schemes given by